mikail2004/Ophelia-AI/README.md

 A SaaS AI Companion Discord Bot.

 ## Introduction
 Ophelia is a personal virtual companion on Discord.
-Powered by OpenAI’s cutting-edge GPT 3.5Turbo she chats engagingly about anything, supports your mental well-being, and adapts her unique personality to your moods and preferences.
+Powered by OpenAI’s cutting-edge GPT 4o model; she chats engagingly about anything, supports your mental well-being, and adapts her unique personality to your moods and preferences.